-A Cajun treat — a chicken inside of a duck inside of a turkey — that is incredibly easy to make and bake for your Thanksgiving dinner!
-This Roasted Turducken is the perfect protein for any holiday feast.
+Roasted Turducken, a Cajun specialty, makes a delicious and unique centerpiece for your Thanksgiving table!
+This masterpiece of meat–a chicken inside of a duck inside of a turkey–is incredibly easy to make and bake for your Thanksgiving dinner!
+This Roasted Turducken makes the perfect protein for any holiday (or weekend!) feast.

 The Turducken… it’s a beast, y’all.
 A delicious, friendly beast.